The Blue Iris status log webinar walks through this article if you prefer to listen instead.

 Make sure you have Storage events recorded to the logs.

 Starting with Microsoft Windows XP and still available in Windows 10 there is a recovery tool called ‘System Restore’.
 Essentially this tool takes snap-shots of critical files at certain points in time (e.g. software installations, system updates, etc. as well as at your request.)
 These system restore points are accumulated and if needed will often (but not always) return a PC to its operating status at the selected point-in-time.

 Since it is part of the Operating System and easy to use, we highly recommend using it.
 See Windows Tools article for details.

 Running BI as a service is a very popular feature.
 Running as a service means BI is always running in the background.
-One advantage of doing so ensuring BI is running.
-Furthermore, Windows will automatically restart the service if the application crashes.
+Windows will automatically restart the service if the application crashes.
 The "Running as a Service" topic in Help explains all the details associated with setting up BI to run as a service.

 Running Service as LocalSystem

 While discouraged, it is possible to run a Windows service under the account "localsystem" by leaving username/password blank when selecting to run BI as a service (image below).
 LocalSystem may not have the access rights for certain functions.
 A common issue is alerts to run batch files or MQTT commands may not get executed when the service is run under the LocalSystem account.
 Running BI as a Windows service under the account "LocalSystem" can also cause instability because localsystem may not have the needed privileges for NAS devices or sending alerts.
 See Help file, Topic "Running as a Service" for details.

 Basic idea: Disable and re-enable the service to run under a Windows account instead of localsystem.

 Create a local windows account with admin privileges.